shanepeckham/AKS_Security/Azure/AD_RBAC/AADApps/README.md

 For more info on the OAuth2 Permission Granting in AAD, see the legendary [Vittorio Bertocci's Azure Active Directory Application Model book free chapter](https://www.microsoftpressstore.com/articles/article.aspx?p=2473127&seqNum=2)

+**If you have a server and native app already and just need to grant consent, run the script GrantOAuthToNativeApp.py** **If you need to create new apps, run CreateSP.sh and ADk8.py as described below.**

 ## The scripts here will:

 * Create a Server App with Service Principal that can read user profile in AAD.
 The roles are defined in the serviceManifest.json file